simeononsecurity/simeononsecurity.ch/content/articles/what-is-gdpr-overview-explanation/index.en.md

 ### **Individual Rights Under the GDPR**

-The GDPR grants individuals augmented control over their personal data, empowering them with a range of rights:
+The GDPR grants individuals augmented control over their personal data, helping them with a range of rights:

 - **Right to Access**: Individuals possess the authority to request information regarding the processing of their data.
 For instance, if a user wants to understand how a **company** uses their provided information, they can make a formal request to obtain insights into the data handling practices.